The SRG/eROSITA All-Sky Survey. The Weak-Lensing Mass Calibration and the Stellar Mass-to-Halo Mass Relation from the Hyper Suprime-Cam Subaru Strategic Program: Measurements

 We use the five broadband photometry $grizY$ from the PDR3 database of the HSC survey.
 For each BCG, the template fitting is fixed to the cluster redshift \zcl.
 The SED fitting has two passes.
 The first is to account for the zero-point offsets in the photometry.
 Specifically, we build the galaxy templates from the COSMOS field \citep{ilbert09} with the \citet{prevot84} and \cite{calzetti00} dust-extinction laws\footnote{ The extinction laws are applied to the galaxy templates according to the prescription provided within the \texttt{Le~Phare} package.
 This gives the same set of the galaxy templates used to determine the photo-\redshift\ in the COSMOS field \citep{ilbert09}. } with $E\left(B-V\right)$ in a range between $0$ and $0.5$.
 Once the best-fit template is determined for each BCG, a systematic zero-point offset of each band is computed to minimize the differences between the models and observed magnitudes among all the BCGs.
 This process is iterated until a convergence is reached.
 The second pass of the SED fitting is to obtain the BCG stellar mass by fitting the galaxy templates predicted by the Stellar Population Synthesis (SPS).
 We build the SPS templates using the \cite{bruzual03} model with the \cite{chabrier03} initial mass function (IMF).
 Three metallicities ($Z=0.004,0.008,0.02$) are used and configured with the exponentially decaying star-formation rate characterized by an $e$-folding timescale $\tau$.
 We use six values of $\tau$ up to $5$~Gyr (i.e., $\frac{\tau}{\mathrm{Gyr}} = 0.1, 0.3, 1, 2, 3, 5$) because BCGs are expected to be dominated by old stellar populations without recent star-forming activities.
 This is supported by our data, as extending the timescale $\tau$ to $30$~Gyr to include star-forming galaxy templates does not change the final results (see Section~\ref{sec:results}).
 Moreover, the galaxy templates are configured with the \cite{calzetti00} dust-extinction law of $E\left(B-V\right)=0, 0.1, 0.2, 0.3$.
 The ages of these galaxy templates can have a maximum value of $14$~Gyr.
 When fitting the \cite{bruzual03} templates, we apply the zero-point offsets obtained from the first pass to the individual bands and add the same amounts of systematic uncertainties to the measurement uncertainties in quadrature.
 Note that this effectively weakens the constraining power of the bands with a larger offset.
-Last, we additionally increase the flux uncertainties (after adding the systematic uncertainties) by a factor of $5$, which is suggested by our data such that the median of the resulting reduced $\chi_{\mathrm{red}}^2$ of the BCGs is one.
+Last, we additionally increase the flux uncertainties (after adding the systematic uncertainties) by a factor of $6.5$, which is suggested by our data such that the median of the resulting reduced $\chi_{\mathrm{red}}^2$ of the BCGs is one.
 This does not change the best-fit stellar mass but only increases the measurement uncertainty of the final mass estimate.
+We note that the statistical uncertainties of the photometric measurements of the BCGs in the $grizY$ bands are at a level of $10^{-3}$~mag, and that the SED templates predicted by SPS are not perfect.
+As a result, even small discrepancies between the model and observation can lead to significantly large $\chi_{\mathrm{red}}^2$.
+By increasing the flux uncertainties while requiring the median $\chi_{\mathrm{red}}^2$ of the sample to be unity, we effectively account for the uncertainty in the derived stellar mass arising from the limitations of the SED templates.
 The measurement uncertainty of \mbcg\ is obtained by bootstrapping the \cite{bruzual03} template fitting by $1000$ times, assuming that the flux uncertainties are Gaussian.